Ada-Developers-Academy/core-interlude-2/career-paths/activity-specialized-fields-jigsaw.instructor.md

-# Instructor: Activity: Specialized Fields
+# Instructor: Activity: Specialized Fields Jigsaw

 The goal of this is to grow awareness of how expansive the tech field is.
 Students should see a huge breadth of computing topics, and imagine if their interests fit into any of them.